Actindo-AG/Documentation/DataHub/UserInterface/04_ETLExtensions.md

 ![Stock to integer](../../Assets/Screenshots/DataHub/Settings/ETL/Extensions/StockToInteger.png "[Stock to integer]")

-This extension is used to map a stock attribute to an absolute number.
-The stock attribute is Actindo specific and therefore needs a special extension for mapping.
-This extension is mainly used to map the stock from Actindo to another system.
+This extension is used to map a stock value attribute to an absolute number.
+The stock value attribute is Actindo-specific and therefore needs a special extension for mapping.
+This extension is mainly used to map the stock value from Actindo to another system.

 ### Possible data type mappings